 - 1-2 tablespoons white vinegar

-See the “Three-Step Process for Dyeing Easter Eggs Naturally” section below for specific instructions on how to make the dye, prepare the hard boiled eggs, and then color the eggs.
+See the “Three-Step Process for Dyeing Easter Eggs Naturally” section below for specific instructions on how to make the dye bath, prepare the hard boiled eggs, and then color the eggs.

 To Dye Easter Eggs Orange, You’ll Need: